-During this reporting period the Charity has maintained an occupancy level of 90% on the residential and 80% commercial properties.
+During this reporting period the Charity has maintained an occupancy level of over 90% on the residential and 100% commercial properties.
+Two bungalows have been vacant for some time pending planning permission, which has been received during 2023.
+Also during the year a focus on improved tenancy engagement including visits and inspections was implemented along with continued focus on and improvements in, safety and compliance across homes and properties.
 The Trustees are monitoring the risk of additional empty homes and the need to respond to all asset compliance matters and planned maintenance.
-There were no complaints received during the previous year.
+There was one complaint received during the previous year which was responded to in full, and resolved with the complainant.
 All properties and the estate continued to benefit from the attention of a Site Caretaker and when necessary external maintenance/building contractors.
-One gardener left during the year.
-No increase was applied on the 1st April 2021 due to the proposed sale of land to the west of London Road which is intended to increase the Settlement's source of income once proceeds are received.
-However, the recent refusal of detailed planning will result in the delay of proceeds from any sale of this land.
+The Site Caretaker left the charity in August 2023.
+In light of the delayed sale of the land west of London Road and increasing inflation pressures, Trustees agreed that it was necessary to increase residential rents by 5% on 1st April 2023 following an increase of 3% the year previous.